Military Noise-induced Hearing Loss & Tinnitus

 In turn, a bad night’s sleep affects you negatively the next day and a vicious cycle of stress and frustration may begin.
 Seeking help with your tinnitus when the symptoms occur is important for your overall general health.
 Proper evidence-based treatments can make life with tinnitus more manageable.

-Tinnitus therapy can help you break free from the stress and irritation that tinntius causes.
-We understand how tinnitus can affect your daily life, it is common for tinnitus sufferers to find themselves in a downward spiral of stress and unhappiness.
-We have years of experience helping people to deal with their tinnitus.
+Therapy can help you break free from the stress and irritation that it causes.
+We understand how it can affect your daily life, it is common for sufferers to find themselves in a downward spiral of stress and unhappiness.
+We have years of experience helping people to deal with theirs, and we can help you too!

-In the illustration, tinnitus is likened to a dripping tap.
-First, you notice the tinnitus, like you would notice a leaking tap.
+Tinnitus is likened to a dripping tap.
+First, you notice the Tinnitus, like you would notice a leaking tap.
 As the sound continues, it sets off a subconscious alarm in your head.
 This causes you to react negatively to the sound.
 You have a negative emotional response to the sound, irritation, anxiety or anger.
 This distress triggers a physical, bodily response, increased heart rate, tense muscles, or sweaty palms.
 This adds to your distress and this chain reaction causes you to put even more focus on the sound.
 What started as a small, insignificant sound, grows into an all-consuming, stress-inducing roar, and the cycle continues as the brain adapts to constantly focusing on the sound.

 Tinnitus Therapy Services

-As with hearing aids for Veterans, we also have a network of professionals who are experienced in the treatment of people suffering from tinnitus.
+As with hearing aids for Veterans, we also have a network of professionals who are experienced in the treatment of people suffering from Tinnitus.
 They can help you with therapy, sound therapy devices or both.
-If you are an ex-serviceman or woman who suffers from tinnitus and you would like help with it, contact us on 014555 234 600 or online now.
+If you are an ex-serviceman or woman who is suffering and you would like help with it, contact us on 0800 3698600 or online now.